PollyHannah/Phylogenomic-study/README.md

 2. Pairwise align the file with the .gb (Genbank Full) file in NCBI GenBank, for the same genome.
 3. Check each prokka annotation and decide to either keep it as-is, edit it or remove it.
 4. Create a directory `proteome_2_family`.
-5. Save all the manually curated proteome files for all genomes as .faa files into the `proteome_2_family` directory.
+5. Save all the manually curated proteome files for all genomes as .faa files into the directory above.
 6. If at any stage you spy something you think is an assembly or sequencing error in a genome - remove it from the analysis all-together.

 To save time, I didn't manually check every annotation for every genome.
 Head to the directory [`annotation_check`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/annotation_check) for information including; the annotations I manually checked for each genomes, how i decided which annotations I kept, edited or removed, a list of the annotations which I edited or removed, the genomes removed from my analysis due to assumed sequencing or assembly errors (and why), and how I processed proteome files to get them into a format ready for the next step of the pipeline.